Medik8 Liquid Peptides vs Drunk Elephant B-Hydra: Which Is Better in 2026?

 Final Verdict

 Medik8 Liquid Peptides is the long-term investment in skin structure — copper peptides stimulate collagen production at a fundamental level, and the results at week 10 justify the patience required.
 Drunk Elephant B-Hydra is the immediate gratification play — instant plumping, featherlight texture, and a formula designed specifically for oily skin types who normally skip serums.
 Both are mid-range and both deliver what they promise.
-The best outcome is using both — peptides for structure, B-Hydra for moisture — but if you can only choose one, pick based on whether your skin needs firming or hydration more urgently.
+The best outcome is using both — peptides for structure, B-Hydra for moisture — but if you can only choose one, pick based on which concern — firming or hydration — feels more urgent right now.
+For deeper ingredient guidance, consult our anti-aging skincare buying guide.